-The magnitude of change in rate and force of contraction for equal amount of dose administered was highest after administration of the boiled extract followed by 24 hr. open sample and least in the refrigerated sample.
-This was postulated to be most probably due to method of preparation and storage.
-Boiling most probably increased the concentration of the active ingredients.
-Boiling also could enhance the extraction of the active phytochemicals (agonists).
-This increases its potency.
-For the 24hr extract that was left in the open, it probably underwent degradation and other chemical changes that could have slightly enhanced its potency against the fresh aqueous extract.
+The reason as to why the change in force and rate of contraction for the same extract dose was highest in the boiled sample was most probable due to concentration of phytochemicals by boiling.
+It could as well be due to the enhanced extraction of the active phytochemicals (agonists) by boiling.
+This increased its potency.
+For the 24 hr. extract that was left in the open, it probably underwent degradation and other chemical changes that could have slightly enhanced its potency against the fresh aqueous extract.
 The degradation process could have been precipitated by the microorganisms present in the air.
-The 24 hr. fridge extract was less potent than the 24 hr. room temperature extract because the lower temperatures in the fridge slowed down the degradation process of the active ingredients into more toxic compounds.
-The significant differences in gradients showing change of contractility after the administration of same dose of boiled, 24 hr. room temperature and 24 hr. fridge extract is a further indication that the boiled extract is the most highly potent than the open and fridge extracts respectively.
+The 24 hr. fridge extract was less potent than the 24 hr. room temperature extract because most probably the lower temperatures in the fridge slowed down the degradation process of the active ingredients into more toxic compounds.
+The significant differences in gradients showing change of force and rate of contraction after the administration of same dose of boiled, 24 hr. room temperature and 24 hr. fridge extract is a further indication that the boiled extract is the most highly potent than the open and fridge extracts respectively.